 Things to do in Munich in Winter

-If you visit Munich in winter you will see that even though the city freezes over, it has a lot to offer.
-Here I tell you everything you can do to make the most of your visit.
+If you visit Munich in the winter season, you will find that despite the cold weather, it has a lot to offer.
+Find out what you can do to make the most of your visit.

-Due to its proximity to the Bavarian Alps, winter in this German city is very cold and snowstorms are frequent, but this is not an impediment to enjoy all the activities that Munich has to see and do.
+Due to its proximity to the Bavarian Alps, winter in the city of Munich is very cold and snowstorms are frequent, but this is not the only impediment to enjoy all the activities offered by the capital of Bavaria.

-Munich changes its features during the months from December to March and offers numerous attractions.
-If your visit to the city coincides with the German winter it is best to put on your snow cap and warm clothes and head out to enjoy the best tours and excursions in Munich.
+Munich changes during the months of December to March and offers numerous attractions.
+If your visit to the city coincides with the German winter, it is best to put on your snow cap and warm clothes and go out to enjoy the best tours and excursions in Munich.

 1. Ice skating on the Nymphenburg Canal

-The Nymphenburg Palace is one of Munich' s great attractions and also a popular destination in winter, when the more than five-hundred-square-meter canal in front freezes over to become a huge ice skating rink.
+The Nymphenburg Palace is one of Munich' s great attractions and also a popular destination in winter, when the 500+ square meter canal right in front of it freezes over to become a huge ice skating rink.

-Inside the Nymphenburg you can rent skates, if you don't have your own, and when night falls the illumination of the Palace makes the experience magical.
-It is one of the activities that Munich offers to do with children and a must if you enjoy winter sports.
+Inside the Nymphenburg you can rent skates, if you don't have your own, and when night falls, the illumination of the Palace is a magical experience.
+Undoubtedly, one of the activities that Munich offers to do with children and a must if you enjoy winter sports.

 Interesting facts